tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 With the code above, adding more and more intervals triggered by key down events would get increasingly messy.
 Rather than have streams triggered by key events, for the purposes of simulation it makes sense that our main Observable be a stream of discrete timesteps.
 Thus, we’ll be moving our `interval(10)` to the top of our pipe.

-Before we had just left and right rotations coming out of our stream.
+Before, we had just left and right rotations coming out of our stream.
 Our new stream is going to have multiple types of actions as payload:

 * `Tick` - a discrete timestep in our simulation, triggered by `interval`.
 * `Rotate` - a ship rotation triggered by left or right arrows keys